 - Prevent further collapse of the fracture, thus avoiding

 an increase in spinal deformity and progression of

 How will i know if i need Kyphoplasty?

-Your pain specialist will let you know when Kyphoplasty is needed any time during your visit to any pain management clinic.
+Your pain specialist will let you know when Kyphoplasty is needed any time during your visit to any pain clinic.
 Usually, when a vertebral body fractures, the rectangular shape of the bone becomes compressed – causing severe pain to the spinal cord region.